bvcc-swe/bvcc/sessions/9/assignment/bvcc-to-do-client/README.md

 1. Refresh the page, and verify that the to-do list items are displayed.
 1. Go to the [Cloud Firestore](https://console.firebase.google.com/project/bvcc-swe/firestore) tab on firebase.

-Go to the collection that has your name on it and verify that the 2 todos that we created have been added to the database.
+Go to the collection that has your name, and verify that the two to-do list items that you created have been added to the database.

-1. Delete one of those todos we created on the browser
+1. Delete one of the to-do list items that you created using hte client.
 1. Verify that is has been deleted from the database